-- With marina approval, install or replace hour meters on pumpout motors. - Work with harbor masters and marina staff to acquire and install proper signage if existing is not adequate. - Conduct the courtesy dye tablet test if authorized in writing by the marina operator or if required by a DBW grant.
-This test will help identify if there are leaks in the pumpout
+- With marina approval, installing or replacing hour meters on pumpout motors. - Working with harbor masters and marina staff to acquire and install proper signage if existing is not adequate. - Conducting the courtesy dye tablet test if authorized in writing by the marina operator or if required by a DBW grant.
+This test will help identify if there are leaks in the pumpout system and will be conducted by adding dye tablets to five gallons of water, timing how long it takes to empty the bucket and then identify any possible breaks in sewer laterals.

-- system and will be conducted by adding dye tablets to five gallons of water, timing how long it takes to empty the bucket and then identify any possible breaks in sewer laterals. - Take photographs and upload them to the Nav App showing non-operational/non-accessible pumpouts during each triennial monitoring, report the cause of the problem and the measures taken to solve the reported problem. - Record part replacements. - Promote DBW's pumpout and dump station installation and operation and maintenance grants. - Measure drain time during each monitoring event.
+- Taking photographs and uploading them to the Nav App showing non-operational/non-accessible pumpouts during each triennial monitoring, reporting the cause of the problem and the measures taken to solve the reported problem. - Recording part replacements. - Promoting DBW's pumpout and dump station installation and operation and maintenance grants. - Measuring drain time during each monitoring event.
 This is measured by timing how long it takes a pumpout/dump station to drain five gallons of water based on established measurement protocol developed for the sewage volume study.

 Note: DBW is in the process of completing a study to identify the volume of sewage pumpouts removed from waterways.
-Once identified, grantees will utilize the outcome to estimate the impact of pumpouts in your region during monitoring events.
+Once identified, grantees will use the outcome to estimate the impact of pumpouts in your region during monitoring events.